US Paycheck Calculator

 How 401(k), HSA, and FSA reduce your tax bill

-Pre-tax deductions are subtracted from your gross pay before federal and state income taxes are calculated.
-This means every dollar you contribute to a pre-tax account reduces your taxable income by a full dollar.
+Pre-tax deductions are subtracted from your gross pay before federal income taxes are calculated.
+Most states follow federal treatment, but exceptions exist: CA and NJ tax HSA contributions and PA taxes 401(k) contributions.
 The actual cost to your paycheck is less than the contribution amount because you save on taxes.

 Tax Savings Formula:

-Tax Saved = Pre-Tax Contribution × (Federal Marginal Rate + State Marginal Rate)
+Tax Saved (401k) = Contribution × (Federal Marginal Rate + State Marginal Rate).
+HSA/FSA/health premiums also save FICA (up to 7.65%; varies by income level and wage caps)

 Example: $100/paycheck to 401(k) at 22% federal + 5% state = $27 in tax savings per paycheck.
 The $100 contribution only reduces your take-home by $73.

-Health Savings Accounts offer a triple tax advantage: contributions are pre-tax (reducing your taxable income), growth is tax-free, and withdrawals for qualified medical expenses are tax-free.
+Health Savings Accounts offer a triple tax advantage: contributions are pre-tax for federal purposes (CA and NJ tax HSA contributions at the state level), growth is tax-free, and withdrawals for qualified medical expenses are tax-free.
 Available only with high-deductible health plans (HDHP).
 After age 65, HSA funds can be withdrawn for any purpose (taxed as income, like a traditional IRA).

 Health Insurance Premiums